mattiasoldani/anaKrys/README.md

 **HOW TO DOWNLOAD ANAKRYS**

-The anaKrys source code can be downloaded either as a ZIP archive, from the Code drop-down menu [here](https://github.com/mattiasoldani/anaKrys), or directly from the terminal (opened in your project working directory) via
+The anaKrys source code can be downloaded either as a ZIP archive, from the Code drop-down menu [here](https://github.com/mattiasoldani/anaKrys), or directly from the terminal (open in your project working directory) via
 ```
 git clone git://github.com/mattiasoldani/anaKrys.git
 ```